If you consistently wake up with neck pain, it may be time to get rid of your old pillow.

 You should replace your pillow every one to two years for the best support and sleep quality.
 Pillows wear down and dust and bacteria build up over time, so they need to be replaced to be fully effective and hygienic.

 The best kind of pillow to sleep on depends on each person’s unique needs and preferences.
-Take into account your sleeping position and how much support and pillow loft you find comfortable when choosing the right pillow for you.
+Take into account your sleeping position, how much support you need, how many pillows you sleep with, and the pillow loft you find comfortable when choosing the right pillow for you.

 Latex and memory foam pillows may be best for neck pain, as they offer more support than other pillow types and don’t compress as much as a down or down alternative pillow throughout the night.